syedshahzaibshah/Functions-Documentation/docs/source/Zoho Books.rst

     * Label of both fields are same.

 #.
 If project id was not null add it into the custom fields Map.
 #.
 Add Discount by checking discount type.
+It may be on item level or entity level.
 #.
-Add sales person  into Sales Order if it not empty.
+Add sales person into Sales Order.
 #.
-Check if contact persons field is not empty, add it into Sales Order.
+Add contact persons into Sales Order.
 #.
-Add all custom fields in Sales Order which were campared in step 3.
+Add all custom fields in Sales Order which were campared in step 3 along with Project id.
 #.
 Create a Sales Order.
 #.
 Submit Sales Order for approval.
 #.
 Approve the Sales Order.
 #.
-Mark Saleorder as Confiremd/Open
+Mark Sales Order as Confiremd/Open.
 #.
 Update the following fields on Zoho Project.

     * Update Sales Order Number on Zoho Project.
-    * Status of Salesorder -> Status & Substatus of Zoho Project.
+    * Status of Salesorder will be updated as Zoho Project Status & Substatus.
-    * Data type of fields are same.

 Sales Orders
 ------------